 That people fried anything using the same oil and the result were just rubbish; please don’t do the same with your content, don’t “fry” your content in the same oil than everybody else is cooking their content because you know how the result will be.

 People want fresh content.
 So please, the next time that you create a new piece of content keep this in mind and try to bring a new and unique angle to your audience.

-Finally here is a few simple actions that you can do to implement today's post.
+Finally here are a few simple actions that you can do to implement today’s post.